RoCry/feedcooker/README.md

 [![ci](https://github.com/RoCry/feedcooker/actions/workflows/ci.yml/badge.svg)](https://github.com/RoCry/feedcooker/actions)

 # feedcooker

 Cook multi feeds into one using GitHub Actions.

 # Setup

-- Fork or create new repo with the template.
+- Fork repo, and you may need to turn on GitHub Actions for your forked repo
-- Update `recipes.py`
+- Update `_recipe` in `recipes.py`
-- Push to deploy
+- Commit and push to `deploy` branch

 # Pending Features